 Meet the yet2 Team – Rory Curtis

 This is one in a series of blog posts where we highlight members of the global yet2 team.
-We recently spoke with Rory Curtis, associate project leader based out of our Liverpool office.
+We recently spoke with Rory Curtis, project leader based out of our Liverpool office.

 What industry or technology interests or excites you the most right now?